lockfale/Malicious_Containers_Workshop/DC31/Lab Setup.md

 You'll likely get redirected to a Setup & Installation page under Getting Started once you're signed in.

-Run the command under "Connect your account" in the terminal on your VM
+Run the command under "Connect your account" in the terminal on your VM.
+You won't need to run the `unzip` command because we put it on with ansible already.
 ![image](https://github.com/lockfale/Malicious_Containers_Workshop/assets/32903188/637031ab-73d2-4d43-9535-84e543afd023)